frankhli843/algorithms/ReadMe.md

     - .map will return undefined for anything not returned use .filter(a) to removed that.
 Note though that this will remove 0
 - When in doubt start with brute force and then optimize by logically restricting.
 - If you are taking a pointers approach than set up the number of points required for a given calculation.
+- Be careful when calculating and you are dividing by length.
+Could be 0.

 # JS Fiddle template
 ```js